Quick 5 Protectors: Cherokee County Sheriff’s Office

 3. What do you consider the most rewarding aspect of your job?

-The most rewarding aspect is to see people smile after I help them.
+The most rewarding aspect is the ability to help those who can’t help themselves.

 4. What is the biggest challenge you face?